Terms and conditions

 August Kim, the sophomore from St. Augustine, Fla., also had a final-round 79 to finish at 314 and in a tie for 61st.
 Anna Appert Lund, a junior from Sweden, had Purdue’s second-best score of the day Monday, a 77, and finished in a tie for 63rd at 315.

 Purdue finished 30 shots back of the team qualifying medalist, Southern Cal, which went 297, 303, 398 and 294 for a 1,192 total.
-Defending national champion Duke, winner of the South Bend regional Purdue was in was five shots at 1,197.
+Defending national champion Duke, winner of the South Bend regional Purdue was in, was five shots behind the Trojans at 1,197.

 So maybe Purdue was a notch below those teams, but match play is a whole different animal and I’m certain the Boilermakers would have backed down from nobody in match play.